-'Help us out’: Millions of workers and small businesses worry about a tailspin after stimulus talks break down
+Millions brace for more layoffs, hunger and utility shutoffs as stimulus talks break down

 “Right now I’m surviving with a $150,000 line of credit, and trying to drum up cash wherever I can find it,” he said.
 “I don’t think you’ll find another industry that has been hit so hard.”

-Trump’s tweets Tuesday were a gut-punch for Wade Benz, founder and owner of USimprints.com, a logo printing business outside of Nashville.
-His business is down 60 percent since few companies are ordering imprinted bags, water bottles and pens now that trade shows and events are canceled.
+Trump’s tweets Tuesday were a gut punch for Wade Benz, founder and owner of USimprints.com, a logo-printing business outside of Nashville.
+His business is down 60 percent because few companies are ordering imprinted bags, water bottles and pens now that trade shows and events are canceled.
 He has pivoted to making masks with business logos, but it’s barely enough to survive.

 Benz didn’t sleep well last night, fearful he will have to lay off many of his remaining 22 workers, down from the 50 he had before the pandemic.